www.ShootBane.com

 No … Personal ammo.

 No … Personal firearms.
-If you want to become a better marksman, and / or familiarize yourself with your own firearm, ask about our marksmanship course.
+If you want to become a better marksman, and / or familiarize yourself with your own firearm, ask about our marksmanship course (see The Marksmanship Course Information Below).

 No … Concealed-carry holsters or fanny packs or purses or whatever – those are for the marksmanship course.